I can't connect to my server because of network configuration issues, what can I do?

 How can I permanently change my network configuration using netplan?

-If you want to permanently change your network configuration on Linux, we reccomend using netplan and following the steps below:
+If you want to permanently change your network configuration on Linux, we recommend using netplan and following the steps below:

 1. First, if you haven't already installed netplan, run the following command to do so: